Here’s whether your school Wi-Fi can see what you search for:

 To load a website, the school’s networking resources have to communicate with the website and then send information to your device.

-The networking devices are necessary middlemen; you can’t get around it.
+The networking devices are necessary middlemen; you can’t get around them.

 Ultimately, it means that the school hardware has to know about every site and traffic request that you make while connected to the Wi-Fi.